Nevvman18/rs41-nfw/README.md

 If you don't know how to connect the sonde to your computer via serial adapter, check the [serial connection guide](./fw/FLASHING.md#connecting-the-serial-interface-to-the-sonde).

 * **Live telemetry** - decodes the compact serial frames the firmware emits: operation stage, all temperatures, humidity, pressure, diagnostics and debug, battery voltage, radio status and more.
-* **Pre-flight ground check** - a multi-phase guided procedure that walks you through start-up, calibration, sensor and GPS verification, up to the *ready for flight* stage, watching the live stage/LED state as it goes.
+* **Pre-flight ground check** - a multi-phase guided procedure that walks you through start-up, calibration, sensor and GPS verification, up to the *ready for flight* stage, with detailed instructions and diagnostics.
 * **Sensors and charts** - inline charts for the sensor and heater values, a pressure readout, and a GPS with stats and live position pin.
-* **Calibration helper** - surfaces the calibration values the firmware computes (temperature offset, zero-humidity capacitance, humidity range delta) so you can copy them straight back into the Firmware Builder for your next, fully-calibrated build. **Note:** for the **Vaisala factory mode** it downloads the boom's original factory PTU calibration from SondeHub by serial and compiles it into the firmware - no more troublesome calibration steps required, and a near-factory readout accuracy!

 ## Installation guide